In This Article

 - A source file – This refers to the set of processes and functions.

-Depending on the file structure, the file system will also have varied attributes, as said earlier.
-Here are the important attributes of file system used in an operating system with a brief explanation of each:
+Depending on the file structure, the file system will also have varied attributes.
+The important attributes used in an operating system are:

 - File name – This is the only information regarding the file that can be read by humans.